 A special circumstances room is available for students with particular study concerns such as a disability or health problem or unavoidable clash.

 Students who have a disability or health problems and require location in the special circumstances room will normally have the prior approval of their school and the Leeds Student Medical Practice or the Disabilities Adviser.
 Such students will be advised of special procedures by the Assessment & Progress Team (A&P).

 In the case of an unavoidable clash, the student will be advised of special procedures by A&P. This will involve sitting both of the clashing papers in the special circumstances room.

 Illness during an assessment

 If a candidate is ill during the assessment, they will have the following options:

 - Taking a few minutes out and carrying on when they feel better, but with no extra time.

 - Going to the special circumstances room and getting the rest of time in full once they feel well enough to continue.

-If a student arrives within the first 60 minutes of an exam, they will be admitted but will not be allowed any extra time.
+If a student arrives within the first 60 minutes of an assessment, they will be admitted but will not be allowed any extra time.
 They will be asked to complete a Late Arrivals form giving their reason for lateness and this will be sent to the school for consideration during marking and moderation and will assist in any decisions about the award of first attempts.
-Examiners may also take the decision not to accept the reasons for the late arrival and award a grade of AB for the examination concerned.
+Examiners may also take the decision not to accept the reasons for the late arrival and award a grade of AB for the assessment concerned.